After attending virtual meetings, I think we can all agree: Trying to recreate live meetings on virtual platforms is a

 But in the virtual environment, the role of a leader becomes more like that of a moderator or facilitator.

-The leader still shares insight and assigns tasks but now they’re also responsible for ensuring equity during the call.
-The leader’s role expands to not only follow the agenda in a fair way, but have all voices heard while keeping the meeting on track.
+The leader still shares insight and assigns tasks, but now they’re also responsible for ensuring equity during the call.
+The leader’s role expands to follow the plan fairly and have all voices heard while keeping the meeting on track.

 This is much harder to do when not all voices are in the room.
-Being cognizant of this by allowing for pauses between speakers and keeping a lighter agenda are ways leaders can balance these dual roles.
+Being aware of this by allowing for pauses between speakers and keeping a lighter agenda are ways leaders can balance these dual roles.

 A moderator can be appointed if this balance cannot be struck.
-Moderators work to follow the agenda and make sure all speakers are heard fairly while preserving the organizational hierarchy.
+Moderators follow the plan and make sure all speakers are heard fairly while preserving the organizational hierarchy.

 Even the role of team members who are not leading the meeting expands into a moderator position to some extent.
 It’s not always possible to see who “has their hand up,” and so taking the time to let people speak, not interrupt and be deliberately courteous, is a shared responsibility.

 2. Pretend Your Screen is a Picture Frame

 When you look at the screen, do you look like the professional you’d like to portray?

-During the meeting, look into the camera, not your own face.
-This will feel unnatural but is a skill learned by anyone who has to be on television — you can learn it too!
+During the meeting, look into the camera, not your face.
+This will feel unnatural, but it is a skill anyone has to be on television — you can learn it too!

 Make sure that your head is centered on the screen.
-The audience should be able to see your entire head and the top part of your shoulders.
+The audience should see your entire head and the top part of your shoulders.

 It would be best to look on the screen as you would on a headshot.

 Not everyone has the option of an office to hold these meetings in, but make your background as business-like as possible.
-Loud posters, objects or noise will distract from your message and limit your effectiveness.
+Loud posters, objects, or noise will distract your message and limit your effectiveness.